dougeby/IntuneDocs/intune/reports-nav-create-intune-reports.md

 ## Next steps

-- Get a link and use PowerBI to get insight.
+- Get a link and use Power BI to get insight.
 For instructions, see [Connect to the Intune Data Warehouse with Power BI](reports-proc-get-a-link-powerbi.md).
 - Get more information about the Intune Data Warehouse API, the data model, and relationships between entities<!-- , and an example of creating a custom client to retrieve data,--> see [Intune Data Warehouse API](reports-nav-intune-date-warehouse.md).